snapp-incubator/smapp-sdk-go/README.md

 ### Operations

-List of operations on a search client are:
+List of operations on a locate client are:

 + **`LocatePoints(points []Point, options CallOptions) ([]Result, error)`**: it receives a list of Point s and returns a list with same length with located Point s